Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Gravity-induced entanglement

+We now apply the results of the previous section to the detection of gravity-induced entanglement (GIE).
+In particular, we consider two cavity optomechanical systems, each consisting of a movable mirror, that interact via Newtonian gravity, as illustrated in Fig.~\ref{setup} (see also Refs.~\cite{Miao2020,Datta2021,Miki2024a,Miki2024b,Matsumoto2025,Hatakeyama2025}).
+The gravitational interaction is described by

+where $\hat{q}_- = (\hat{q}_A - \hat{q}_B)/\sqrt{2}$ denotes the differential mechanical position mode.
+Here, $\hat{q}_{A}$ and $\hat{q}_{B}$ refer to the original mechanical position operators, prior to the rescaling introduced in Eq.~\eqref{rescaled quadratures}.
+The dimensionless parameter $\delta$ characterizes the gravitational coupling and is determined by the geometry and configuration of the mirrors, as well as by their material properties.
+Specifically,

+depends on the gravitational constant $G$, the mechanical resonance frequency $\Omega$, the mass density $\rho$, and a geometric form factor $\Lambda$, which encodes the spatial mass distribution and the relative separation of the mirrors.

+In the present analysis, we assume a low mechanical frequency, $\Omega/2\pi = 10^{-3}\,\mathrm{Hz}$, and a high-density mirror material corresponding to a Pt--Au alloy with mass density $\rho = 20\,\mathrm{g/cm^{3}}$.
+The geometric form factor $\Lambda$ is evaluated following the assumptions and procedures described in Refs.~\cite{Matsumoto2025,Miao2020}, where a geometric constraint ensuring a physically realistic separation between the mirrors is explicitly imposed.
+For cylindrical mirrors with radius $R = 0.5h$ and thickness $h = 0.8L$, where $L$ denotes the center-of-mass separation, the form factor approaches an optimal value of order unity, $\Lambda \simeq 1$.
+Under these conditions, we obtain $\delta \simeq 0.14$.

-We now consider an application of our findings to the detection of GIE.
-In particular, we focus on two cavity optomechanical systems, each consisting of a movable mirror, that interact via Newtonian gravity~\cite{Miao20,Datta21,Miki2024,Miki2024b,Matsumoto2025,Hatakeyama2025}.
-The gravitational interaction is described by $\hat{H}_\text{int} = -\hbar\Omega\hat{q}_-^2\delta/4$, where $\hat{q}_- = (\hat{q}_A- \hat{q}_B)/\sqrt{2}$ is the differential motion of the mechanical position and $\delta = 4G\rho\Lambda / \Omega^2$ is a dimensionless gravitational coupling, with $G$ being the gravitational constant, $\rho$ the mass density, and $\Lambda$ a form factor.
-The GIE in this optomechanical setup originates from the asymmetry between the differential mode and the common mode, which are characterized by $\Omega_+ = \Omega$ and $\Omega_- = \Omega\sqrt{1 - \delta}$, respectively.
-A stronger asymmetry between the common and differential modes leads to a larger achievable entanglement.
-Momentum squeezing not only accentuates the difference between the two modes, but—when the purity of the state is high—also increases the position uncertainty via the uncertainty principle.
-This, in turn, enlarges the spatial extent of the superposition and thereby enhances the GIE.
+The gravity-induced entanglement (GIE) in this optomechanical setup originates from the asymmetry between the differential and common mechanical modes, which are characterized by $\Omega_+ = \Omega$ and $\Omega_- = \Omega\sqrt{1 - \delta}$, respectively.
+A stronger asymmetry between the common and differential modes allows for a larger amount of achievable entanglement.
+Momentum squeezing not only accentuates the difference between these two modes, but also—when the purity of the quantum state is sufficiently high—enhances the position uncertainty via the uncertainty principle.
+As a result, the spatial extent of the mechanical superposition is enlarged, thereby strengthening the GIE.